MubarizZaffar/VPR-Bench/README.md

 python main.py -em 0 -sm 0 -dn SPEDTEST -ddir datasets/SPEDTEST/ -mdir precomputed_matches/SPEDTEST/ -techs CoHOG_Precomputed CALC_Precomputed NetVLAD_Precomputed RegionVLAD_Precomputed
 ```

-- If you want to run the viewpoint and illumination invariance analysis of our work, change the 'VPR_evaluation_mode' in main.py to 1/2/3 (by default it is 0), to get this analysis on Point Features dataset, QUT Multi-lane dataset and MIT Multi-illumination dataset, respectively.
-You should have downloaded these datasets from (https://surfdrive.surf.nl/files/index.php/s/sbZRXzYe3l0v67W) and placed them in the 'variation_quantified_datasets' folder in the VPR-Bench repository/folder.
+- If you want to run the viewpoint and illumination invariance analysis of our work, change the 'VPR_evaluation_mode' (-em) in main.py to 1/2/3 (by default it is 0), to get this analysis on Point Features dataset, QUT Multi-lane dataset and MIT Multi-illumination dataset, respectively.
 Example execution is following.

 ```
 python main.py -em 2 -techs NetVLAD RegionVLAD AMOSNet HybridNet CALC RegionVLAD CoHOG AlexNet_VPR